Audit logging in Azure Database for PostgreSQL - Single Server

 - Restart the server to apply this change.

-To learn how to set up logging to Azure Storage, Event Hubs, or Azure Monitor logs, visit the diagnostic logs section of the server logs article.
+To learn how to set up logging to Azure Storage, Event Hubs, or Azure Monitor logs, visit the resource logs section of the server logs article.

 To install pgAudit, you need to include it in the server's shared preload libraries.
 A change to Postgres's